 How to save on the cost of shutters

 DIY-measure and fit shutters are widely available and offer huge savings on the cost of having shutters measured and fitted by a professional.
 Can you put up a shelf?
 Then you should be able to fit shutters.
-Try California Shutters and The Shutter Store for affordable, but just as stylish, designs.
+Try the Shutter Company and Southern Shutter Co for affordable, but just as stylish, designs.

 Fitting shutters